typelevel/jawn/README.md

-The big speed win has to due with using Scala's `@tailrec` optimization as heavily as possible, along with various other hacks, and some semblence of an attempt for good IO perofrmance.
+The big speed win has to due with using Scala's `@tailrec` optimization as heavily as possible, along with various other hacks, and some semblence of an attempt at good IO buffering/performance.
 There isn't really too much code, and profiling shows that I'm spending about 50% of my time running `java.lang.Double.parseDouble()` so that's something.

 Jawn is currently single-threaded: the design probably permits multi-threaded loading but that's for the future.

-The `jawn.Value` objects returned have very few capabilities: you must break them open to get at their delicious brains, preferably using pattern matchin.
+The `jawn.Value` objects returned have very few capabilities: you must break them open to get at their delicious brains, preferably using pattern matching.
 There's no reason that they can't have a useful API but I haven't written one yet.

 Jawn also lacks many other nice features, like keeping track of whitespace or maintaining key/value order for JSON objects.
-This would not be a hard feature to add but isn't necessary in the general case and would slow things down a bit.
+This would not be a hard feature to add but it isn't necessary in the general case and would slow things down a bit.
 There also isn't any kind of SAX-like API.

 ### Examples